 - And don’t forget to savor the fresh, country air!

 The Adawehi Wellness Village is also the home of around 50 people.
 It is a community of individuals who are raising their consciousness by releasing patterns that keep them from acting, thinking, and/or feeling the vibrancy of health.
 While each individual will have their particular focus, support of health is always the theme in all ten community houses.
-New homes are under construction to give more people an opportunity to join.

 If you are ready to immerse yourself in Intentional Community living, there are a limited number of rooms and apartments available.
 Call our housing director, Terri at 828-894-5260 or contact us to learn more.

 Visit the Fellowship for Intentional Community website to learn more about the Adawehi Community